Struggling to get interviews?

 Proficiency exams

-Different languages may also have their own standardized (usually government-issued) proficiency tests for students, which you can list on your resume.
+Different languages sometimes have their own standardized (usually government-issued) proficiency tests for students, which you can list on your resume.

-For example, if you’re a Mandarin Chinese learner, including your HSK or TOCFL score on your resume is an acceptable way to showcase your skill level with the language.
+For example, if you’re a Mandarin Chinese learner, including your HSK or TOCFL score on your resume is an acceptable way to demonstrate your skill level with the language.

 One of the best ways to make your resume is by filling out one of our free resume templates.
 All our templates are designed by experts and free to download for Microsoft Word or Google Docs.